oakmac/snowflake-css/README.md

 # Snowflake CSS

-**tldr:** Use a globally unique hash-map for CSS selectors.
-Simple.
+**tldr:** Simplify CSS with a globally unique hash-map for selectors.

 ## What is all this about?